How Do You Maintain Recovery During A Nationally Mandated Quarantine Caused By A Pandemic?

 - Take a bubble bath

-If you are struggling with addiction to drugs or alcohol, we encourage you to contact us today.
-Our friendly and caring staff answer the phones 24 hours a day.
+If you are struggling with substance abuse, we encourage you to contact us today.
+Our friendly and caring recovery center staff answer the phones 24 hours a day.
 1-833-510-HELP